- Organizing Your Data

 The materials from Section 5.7, “Publishing Data from the Web” from our Arctic Data Center training can help guide you through the submission process.

 Most researchers submit to the Arctic Data Center through the Arctic Data Center website.
 However, there are several alternative tools to submit data packages to the Center.

 Researchers can also submit data inside an R workflow using the dataone R package.
 Researchers can also submit data inside a MATLAB workflow using the MATLAB DataONE library.

 Developers: REST API

-If you have a large volume of files to submit or the total size of your data is too large to upload via the web form, please submit your complete data set description (metadata) and write to email@example.com to arrange another method for data transfer.
-We have multiple options for transferring large amounts of data, including via Google Drive or our SFTP.
+If you have a large volume of files to submit or the total size of your data is too large to upload via the web form, please first submit your complete data package description (metadata) through the Arctic Data Center website and then write to firstname.lastname@example.org to arrange another method for the data transfer.
+The support team has multiple options for transferring large amounts of data, including via Google Drive or our SFTP service.